 Many of the benefits that I see with clients and that I saw in the past when I worked in a shop were simply unforeseen at the decision-making stage.

-In this series of articles, we’re going to cover some of the items that give the biggest return on investment in your purchase of Tekla PowerFab.
-Some of these are unique to PowerFab while others are common among any MIS you implement.
-In any case, we’re going to give you the tools you need to decide that it is…I mean….to decide if it is worth your time and money to take the plunge!
+In this series of articles, we cover some items that give the most significant return on investment in your purchase of Tekla PowerFab.
+Some are unique to PowerFab, while others are common among any MIS you implement.
+In any case, we will give you the tools you need to decide it is…I mean….to decide if it is worth your time and money to take the plunge!